durandaltheta/sthread/README.md

 }
 ```

-Attempting to use API of these objects when they are *NOT* allocated (other than static allocation functions or the `bool` conversion) will typically result in a failure return value.
-This means that users generally don't need to handle exceptions, but they do need to pay attention to return values.
+Attempting to use API of these objects when they are *NOT* allocated (other than static allocation functions or the `bool` conversion) will typically result in a failure return value of `false`.
+Alternatively, a successful call will return `true`.
+This means that users generally don't need to handle exceptions, but they do need to pay attention to return values of methods.

 When the last object holding a copy of some shared context goes out of scope, that object will be neatly shutdown and be destroyed.
 As such, the user is responsible for keeping copies of the above objects when they are created with an allocator function (`make()`), otherwise they may unexpectedly shutdown.